An invoice and a purchase order are two different important documents between a business and a client.

 Use: When you need to order a one-off product or service, like office supplies or a single repair job.

-Use: When you anticipate multiple orders from the same supplier over a set period, such as office cleaning services for a year.
+Use: When you expect to place several orders from that supplier within a given timeframe, such as cleaning services for your office for one year.

 Use: A Contract PO is your choice for complex, ongoing projects or services that require a clear and long-term commitment, like IT services or a year-long consulting engagement.